lapsumchan/MVMR-cML-SuSiE/README.md

 [1] 0.401999338 0.172905493 0.963813629 0.026442776 0.013637944 0.001762121
 ```

 Notice that it may take a while to run UVMR-cML on 249 metabolites in real time, depending on the traffic of OpenGWAS.
-The end results of this step are provided in this Github for convenience and can be loaded using:
+The end results of this step are also lazy loaded:
 ```
-step1.res <- readRDS("step1res.RDS")
+step1.res <- example.dat$step1$step1res
 ```

 With this, we can extract a list of metabolite exposure which we wish to further investigate: